 It is estimated that most Americans eat approx 100-200 factory-farmed animals per year.
 That’s somewhere between 7,000-15,000 throughout an average lifetime.
 This means you still likely have thousands of opportunities to decrease the suffering of a real, sentient being.

 When I started to reduce meat in my diet, I likened every meal to driving my car down the road and being given the choice to either let the chicken (or cow or pig) cross or not.
-I did not quit animal products “cold turkey” — sometimes I chose to not let them cross the road.
+I did not quit animal products “cold turkey”; sometimes I chose to not let them cross the road.

 I recommend starting with Meatless Mondays or Veganuary or Veggan or a Reducetarian approach.
 Start making one meal a day meatless.
 Add more veggies and less meat to your plate.
 Try some dairy alternatives.
 There are so many ways you can start moving in a more plant based direction.
 It does not have to be all or nothing.

 Some people will tell you going vegan is easy if you’re committed.
 I beg to differ.
 Even with a strong commitment, I’ve found it to be logistically challenging at times, especially in social settings, when traveling, and living in a home with multiple people who primarily eat animal products.
-I really wish vegans would normalize these conversations so vegan curious people don’t feel like something is wrong with them for struggling.
+I really wish vegans would normalize these conversations so vegan curious people don’t feel like something is wrong with them if they’re struggling.

 And, as far as the food is concerned, please don’t write off vegan food just because you don’t love everything right away.
 One majorly underrated benefit of reducing or eliminating animals products from your diet is that your taste buds will change.
 For the first half of my life, I pretty much lived on meat, eggs, and dairy.
 It took me a while to adapt to the new textures, flavors, and ingredients I was cooking with, but you do adapt and learn to love these things - I promise!

 New habits will also get easier and build on each other over time.
 I used to spend hours reading labels in the grocery store and debating over which products to buy.
 Over time, this has become second nature.
 I’ve figured out what I like, what to avoid, and how to make it work for me.
 The food aspect, which once felt overwhelming, has become pretty simple.
 And keep in mind, the more people who eat this way, the more demand it will create and the more options will become available.
-We need more momentum - and you don’t have to be totally vegan to help create that!

 I also encourage you to join some online communities.
 Even if you don’t need social support, you will appreciate the plethora of recipes you can find online.
 Instagram and Pinterest are a treasure trove.
 Just type in your favorite recipe and add “vegan” or “dairy free” or “plant based”.
 You can find anything!